brendan-ch/bear-notes-mcp/docs/api-reference.md

 "Create a new note titled 'Meeting Notes' with content 'Discussed project timeline' and tags 'work' and 'meetings'"
 ```

+**Note**: Tags are embedded as hashtags in the note content.
+Bear will parse them automatically when it next starts.
+If Bear is running during creation, restart Bear to see tags in the sidebar.

 ---

 #### `update_note`